Moroccan dirham: Popular denominations and usage

 Popular denominations are words widely used in Morocco to refer to different values of the currency; they are not considered official by the state.
 Those include the rial ([rjal]), equivalent to 5 santimat, and the franc [frˤɑnk], equivalent to 1 santim.
 Usually, when dealing with goods with a value lower than a dirham, it is common to use the rial or santim.
 For very high priced goods, such as cars, it is normal to refer to the price in santimat.
 However, rial is used when speaking in Arabic and centime when speaking in French.

 Though not used by the young generation, the denomination 1,000, 2,000, up to 100,000 francs will be used by people who lived during the French colonial period when referring to 10, 20 and 1,000 dirham.
 Likewise, the rial is also used for higher value goods than portions of the dirham, reaching 5,000 dhs (100,000 rial).
 This denomination is used in a Moroccan Arabic speaking context.

-The Moroccan dirham is also accepted in trade markets in Ceuta, despite the prices being displayed in euros.
+The Moroccan dirham is also accepted in trade markets in Ceuta, although the euro is the sole legal tender there.